-This is an excerpt from my artist in resident journal entry - to read the full entries please visit bogongsound.com.au/artists/amy-hanley
+This is an edited excerpt from Amy Hanley's B–CSC residency journal entries — to read the full entries please visit bogongsound.com.au/artists/amy-hanley

 My work during this residency at Bogong Centre for Sound Culture was conducted on unceded lands and waters of the Dhudhuroa and Jaitmatang language.
 With gratitude, I pay my respects to Elders past, present and emerging, and recognise the Dhudhuroa and Jaitmatang peoples’ continuing connection to land, waters and community.

 Grosz, E.A., 2008, Chaos, Territory, Art: Deleuze and the Framing of the Earth